Domino toppling: History

-The first public domino shows were those of Bob Speca, Jr. from Broomall, Pennsylvania, US.
+The first public domino shows were organized by Bob Speca, Jr. from Broomall, Pennsylvania, in the United States.
 In 1976, at the age of 18, he established the first official world record for the most dominoes toppled in a chain reaction, by setting up and toppling down 11,111 pieces.
 That event, and his appearance on The Tonight Show triggered a domino-toppling craze, leading to a long lasting competition among domino-builders about the world record.
 In 1984, Klaus Friedrich from Germany was the last person to set up a new domino-toppling world record single-handedly.
 In that same year student film makers Sheri Herman and Bonnie Cutler from Temple University produced and directed the film And They All Fall Down, showcasing Speca's talents.
 The film is part of the permanent collection of the Berlin Film Museum.

-On 9 June 1979, British engineer Michael Cairney set a Guinness Book World Record by toppling 169,573 dominoes in Poughkeepsie, New York at the Mid-Hudson Civic Center benefiting the National Hemophilia Association.
+On June 9, 1979, British engineer Michael Cairney set a Guinness World Record by toppling 169,573 dominoes in Poughkeepsie, New York, during the World Domino Spectacular, which benefited the National Hemophilia Association.
 After fifteen days of set-up, The World Domino Spectacular launched with over 30 domino stunts, Cairney and his all volunteer team cheered as the 22,000 square foot progressive topple crossed mini bridges, triggered a rocket, toppled spirals, knocked over a twenty foot domino peacock design and made the first domino-enabled international phone call to confirm the world record.
 Stunt engineer Bruce Duffy designed the World Domino Spectacular Stunt #22 which consisted of 53 flags representing the members of the World Federation of Hemophilia.

-The Netherlands has hosted an annual domino-toppling exhibition called Domino Day since 1986.
-The event held on 18 November 2005 knocked over 4 million dominoes by a team from Weijers Domino Productions.
-On Domino Day 2008 (14 November 2008), the Weijers Domino Productions team attempted to set 10 records:
+Since 1986, the Netherlands has hosted an annual domino-toppling exhibition known as Domino Day.
+On November 18, 2005, a team from Weijers Domino Productions knocked over 4 million dominoes at this event.
+During the 2008 Domino Day, held on November 14, the same team aimed to set ten records, including: